The Mission & Four Pillars of Honors

 - Active Learning – Honors courses are lively seminar-based discussions.
 They may include service and experiential learning such as community service, field trips, concerts, and plays.

-- Transformative Experiences – The Honors Program challenges students to reach beyond their comfort level, to try new approaches and activities in a process of self-discovery.
+- Transformative Experience – The Honors Program challenges students to reach beyond their comfort level, to try new approaches and activities in a process of self-discovery.

 Please visit the Program Benefits page for more information about the advantages of participating in the Honors Program.